nicaford/myfda/docs/About MyFDA.md

 provide true value to users, this vast data set should be related to their needs and presented in an easily consumable, meaningful format.

-While the OpenFDA data is valuable to the user, inconsistencies in the the data presented challenges in identifying a particular drug to retrieve the most relevant information.
+While the OpenFDA data is valuable to the user, inconsistencies in the data presented challenges in identifying a particular drug to retrieve the most relevant information.
 Correlating this data to valuable information from other providers can be difficult and time consuming for users.
 Thus, providing a single trusted and easily-consumed method to access such information would be of huge value to the user.